iAn-P1nt0/password-suite/PUBLISHING.md

-# Publishing Guide for @ian-p1nt0/password-utils
+# Publishing Guide for password-utils

 This guide walks through the process of publishing this package to the npm registry.